HOW TO BECOME A REIKI MASTER IN AUSTRALIA

 Understanding the Journey to Becoming a Reiki Master in Australia

-Becoming a Reiki Master is a profound spiritual journey that continues to deepen one's connection with universal energy and prepares a person to share this gift with others.
+Becoming a Reiki Master (or Shihan, as originally named) is a profound spiritual journey that continues to deepen one's connection with universal energy and prepares a person to share this gift with others.
 It is much more than a title, it also a mark of a readiness to pursue a lifelong commitment of healing and spiritual growth and to share that with the broader community.

 What does 'Reiki Master' Mean?

-For the purpose of this article, I will use both 'Master' and 'Shihan', on the understanding that 'Master' in Western Reiki, simply means Teacher.
+For the purpose of this article, I’ll use both Master and Shihan interchangeably, with the understanding that in the West, 'Master' simply means Teacher.

 When discussing the Reiki Levels required to obtained Master/Shihan level, I will be referring to the Japanese Systems of Reiki, as opposed to Western Reiki (although the levels are similar enough to get an idea of how Western systems works as well).